ForsakenHZ/LSA-and-Word2vec-analysis/README.md

 # LSA-and-Word2vec-analysis
-LSA analysis, Word Embedding, and WEAT analysis
+LSA analysis, Word Embedding, and WEAT analysis \n

 Part 1 is for LSA analysis
 Part 2 is Word Embedding by using SkipGram
 Part 3 is implement for https://openreview.net/pdf?id=SyK00v5xx